George W. Pace: Career

 Pace had decided to teach LDS religion after several spiritual experiences.
-After graduating from BYU in Political Science, he returned to his hometown of Burley to teach LDS Seminary in 1956, living on the family farm.
+After graduating from BYU in political science, he returned to his hometown of Burley to teach seminary for the church in 1956, living on the family farm.

-In 1961 Pace was appointed as the first director of the Institute of Religion adjacent to Colorado State University in Fort Collins, Colorado, where he then completed his master's degree.
+In 1961, Pace was appointed as the first director of the Institute of Religion adjacent to Colorado State University in Fort Collins, Colorado, where he then completed a master's degree.
 In 1964 Pace became director of the Institute in Palo Alto, California, adjacent to Stanford University.
-Pace was accepted into the religion faculty at BYU in 1967 and completed his master's degree in 1968 and his doctorate in religious education in 1976.
+Pace was accepted into the religion faculty at BYU in 1967.
+He completed his master's degree in 1968 and his doctorate in religious education in 1976.

 As one of the most popular BYU professors, next to Stephen Covey, Pace regularly drew attendees larger than his actual class size.
-In 1978, BYU students named him Professor of the Year and he was known for spending large amounts of time helping students.
+In 1978, BYU students named him professor of the year and he was known for spending large amounts of time helping students.
 Pace was also a popular speaker in BYU's Education Week and Know Your Religion programs, and had several motivational talks recorded and sold on cassette tapes.

-Pace was one of the few BYU faculty to vigorously oppose the appointment of Leonard J. Arrington as the LDS Church's historian; Arrington was the first Church Historian with professional academic qualifications and to not also hold a high place in the ecclesiastical hierarchy.
-In September 1976, with Apostle Ezra Taft Benson's assistant William Nelson, Pace wrote an anonymous critique of The Story of the Latter-day Saints as insufficiently reverential, which Benson and Mark E. Petersen then used to attack Arrington specifically and the professional attitude of the history department generally in a meeting with the first presidency on Sept 21st.
+Pace was one of the few BYU faculty to vigorously oppose the appointment of Leonard J. Arrington as the LDS Church's historian; Arrington was the first church historian with professional academic qualifications and also the first to not also hold a high place in the ecclesiastical hierarchy.
+In September 1976, with apostle Ezra Taft Benson's assistant William Nelson, Pace wrote an anonymous critique of The Story of the Latter-day Saints as insufficiently reverential, which Benson and Mark E. Petersen then used to attack Arrington specifically and the professional attitude of the history department generally in a subsequent meeting with the First Presidency.
 It was decided that the volume would not be advertised by the church-owned publisher, Deseret Book, and all future manuscripts of the department must be read by an apostle before publication.
 Howard W. Hunter was in charge of the History Department at the time, resented being circumvented, and privately told Arrington he felt that Benson and Petersen's suggestion of concealing historical fact and adopting a uniformly providentialist point-of-view would have been "unethical and immoral" in a court of law.
-On November 24, Arrington learned that president Spencer W. Kimball had read the entire book himself, found nothing objectionable, and quietly removed all restrictions on marketing or endorsing the book.
+On November 24, Arrington learned that church president Spencer W. Kimball had read the entire book himself, found nothing objectionable, and quietly removed all restrictions on marketing or endorsing the book.